Outings group of Brent U3A

 To enrol in any Brent U3A learning/interest group, you should become a member of Brent U3A.
 See the 'membership' link.

-27 September 2018 Cruising the Thames on the Waverley Paddle Steamer
+Aboard the the Waverley Paddle Steamer

 Cruising the Thames to Gravesend and beyond